 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-June 29th is the feast of the two great apostles Peter and Paul.
+The Church honors the two great apostles Peter and Paul.
 Both men faced hostility, danger and powerful enemies as they traveled and preached the good news of the Gospel.
 Both, in their own ways, spoke about what happens after we die.

 Saint Paul famously described the mystery of our resurrection: "We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
 For this perishable nature must put on the imperishable, and this mortal nature must put on immortality" (I Corinthians 15: 54).